Wealth Architect · · 19 min read

 Mental Model: Tax as Cost of Jurisdiction

-Here's the mindset shift that changes everything: stop thinking about tax as theft or punishment.
-Start thinking about it as a cost of doing business in a particular place—like rent, or salaries, or regulatory compliance.
+The mindset shift that changes everything: stop thinking about tax as theft or punishment.
+Start thinking about it as a cost of doing business in a particular place, like rent, salaries, or regulatory compliance.

 This isn't about being naive or accepting whatever governments demand.
 It's about being clear-eyed.
 When renting office space in London versus Lisbon, there's a calculation about what each location offers for the price.
 The same logic applies to tax residency.